Mlkurta/ENCE_3100_Michael_Kurta/Lab7/readme.md

 ('l' and 'l2') states.
 When the one shot timer sends a signal to the FSM_Hello module, the display resets and reverts back to the 's' state.
 This is similar to something on an ATM.
 If you walk away for a while, the machine should, for security purposes, assume the customer has left inadvertently and lockout / reset the process.

+Lastly, the machine can be reset using one of the slide switches.

 ## Block Diagram

 <img width="500" height="607" alt="lfsr_parallel" src="https://github.com/user-attachments/assets/2a5dfaf4-1701-455d-bca6-edf73b3339f8" />

 This project is a challenge in mixing synchronous with asynchronous logic, and at least for me, timing of the data ready signal.

+## Async Receiver -